What is the COPD Report?

 How do I view my report?

-If you have more than 2 weeks of Propeller data and have synced your sensor recently, you will receive an email with your report on the first of each month.
+Once you sync your sensor for the first time and start using Propeller, you will receive an email with your report on the tenth of each month.
 When your report is ready we'll send you a push notification and a reminder in the app that your report is ready to view.
+You can also view a report for the past 30 days of data within the iOS app.

 1. Open your email inbox.